 Click the links to see menus, photos, and more information about each place.

-Located just off the North Causeway (Flagler Ave.), in New Smyrna Beach, the restaurant can be a little tricky to find, as you must drive to the back of the “Villages” out front to find the parking area.
+Located just off the North Causeway (Flagler Ave.), in New Smyrna Beach, the restaurant can be a little tricky to find, as you must drive to the right of the “Villages” to find the parking area.
+(The drive shown in the photo goes to the condos, not the restaurant.)
 Then, follow the winding walkway around to the large open deck area to be seated.
 I’m guessing that this place is fairly new, as I don’t remember it existing when I last lived in Florida.

 I’ve only ever eaten on the deck outside (see a picture of the deck and view Outriggers Menu here), but there is a large indoor seating area too.
 The food is pretty good, but I’ve had no meal that really stood out as a favorite.
 I’ve eaten there about four times.